Combinatorial model categories are equivalent to presentable quasicategories

-\reedyspshdef \proclaim Definition.
-Suppose $ι:C→@CRC$ is an inclusion of a small full subcategory~$C$ and $ν$ is a regular cardinal such that $"MInd_ν$ is defined for all objects and morphisms of~$C$.
-(Such a regular cardinal always exists by \vspshminiature.)
+\proclaim Definition. ^^={Reedy MInd} Suppose $ι:C→@CRC$ is an inclusion of a small full subcategory~$C$ and $ν$ is a regular cardinal such that $"MInd_ν$ is defined for all objects and morphisms of~$C$.
+(Such a regular cardinal always exists by ^!{smaller MInd is miniature}.)
 The natural transformation sends an object $(κ,E)∈C$ to the morphism

 induced by the canonical functor